skippyr/astral/README.md

 ## Starting Point

-The Astral project is a colorful dual-line prompt for the ZSH shell.
+The Astral project is a colorful dual-line theme for the ZSH shell.

 This theme can be setup with a series of terminal emulators, themes and wallpapers.
 You can use following preview as a source of inspiration and reference to see what it can look like:

 ![](./images/preview.png)

-> In this preview, the Astral was used within the [Kitty terminal emulator](https://github.com/kovidgoyal/kitty) with the [Rosé Pine theme](https://github.com/kovidgoyal/kitty-themes/blob/master/themes/rose-pine.conf).
+> In this preview, the Astral theme was used within the [Kitty terminal emulator](https://github.com/kovidgoyal/kitty) with the [Rosé Pine theme](https://github.com/kovidgoyal/kitty-themes/blob/master/themes/rose-pine.conf).
-Font used is Source Code Pro Nerd Font with fallback to Nerd Fonts Symbols.
+Font used is Source Code Pro Nerd Fonts.
 Wallpaper is [City buildings during night time by Zoe](https://unsplash.com/photos/BVoTTLwXvMQ) from Unsplash.

 ## Features